Back-to-School Shopping Tips

 Do you even need to go supply shopping?
 What types of unused supplies do you have around the house?

-It’s natural that stuff gets pushed to the back of closets or buried and forgotten deep in a drawer.
+Naturally, stuff gets pushed to the back of closets or buried and forgotten deep in a drawer.
 Those items are still perfectly useable (and it’s very possible your kids won’t even know the difference).
 See if you can reallocate your fifth-grader’s backpack to your second-grader.

 Additionally, have your children try on last year’s clothing to determine what needs to be replaced now or what can wait until Christmas or their next birthday.
-You can also look into clothes-swaps or consignment shops in your area if it’s necessary to refresh their wardrobe.
+You can also look into clothes swaps or consignment shops in your area if it’s necessary to refresh their wardrobe.

 The same goes for sports or hobby equipment.
 Network with other parents in your circle to see what, if anything, can be traded or even bought at a hefty discount.